A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

-For \texttt{Run-SKS}, we implement the metric in the framework of {\tt EinsteinToolkit} first decomposing the 4D metric \eqref{eq:sks} in 3+1 form as in Eq. \eqref{eq:3p1}.
+For \texttt{Run-BSSN} we evolve Einstein's equations using the BSSN formulation and puncture gauge as explained in Sec.~\ref{sec:numrel}.
+We neglect the energy-momentum tensor of matter, assuming that the gas does not affect the spacetime.
+For \texttt{Run-SKS}, we implement the metric in the framework of {the} {\tt EinsteinToolkit}{,} first decomposing the 4D metric \eqref{eq:sks} in 3+1 form as in Eq.\ \eqref{eq:3p1}.
 We select the natural slicing adapted to the coordinates given by $\alpha^2=-1/g^{tt}$, $\beta_i = g_{ti}$, and $ \gamma_{ij}=g_{ij}$.
 We also need to compute the extrinsic curvature, $K_{ab}$, for finding the apparent horizon and its quasilocal properties; we compute derivatives using a finite-difference stencil of order two for the spatial and time derivatives.

-On top of the spacetime, we evolve the finite-volume GRMHD equations in the Valencia formulation \citep{font2002Threedimensional} using our version of the public code \texttt{GRHydro}.
-We solve the Riemann problem using an HLLE solver \citep{harten1987Uniformly}, fifth-order WENO-Z for reconstruction \citep{tchekhovskoy2007wham}, and a scheme for transforming conservative to primitive variables following Ref. \citep{siegel2018Recovery}.
+With the dynamical spacetime as a background, we evolve the finite-volume GRMHD equations in the Valencia formulation \citep{font2002Threedimensional} using our version of the public code \texttt{GRHydro}.
+We solve the Riemann problem using an HLLE solver \citep{harten1987Uniformly}, fifth-order WENO-Z for reconstruction \citep{tchekhovskoy2007wham}, and a scheme for transforming conservative to primitive variables following Ref.~\citep{siegel2018Recovery}.
 We use an ideal EOS with an adiabatic index of $\Gamma =4/3$.
+The magnetic field is evolved using a vector potential in the generalized Lorenz gauge \citep{farris2012binary} with an upwind constraint transport scheme \cite{del2007echo}.